List of Government Jobs After B.Sc Agriculture

 Assistant Officer, Manager

-There is an online exam conducted by NABARD in two phases prelims and mains.
-If the candidate clears both the entrance exam ten the final round will be an interview round.
+There is an online exam conducted by NABARD in two phases: Prelims and Mains.
+If the candidate clears both the entrance exams, then the final round will be an interview round.

-The agricultural industry has seen a sharp rise in the need for professionals in recent years.
-Modern farming and agriculture have resulted in a constant need for professionals with experience in research and development, administration, and crop growth enhancement at the lowest possible input cost.
-You will become acquainted with the fundamentals of agricultural practises, cutting-edge technologies in the field, soil texture, water resource management, poultry management, etc. if you pursue a BSc in Agriculture.
+The agriculture industry has seen a sharp rise in demand for professionals in the past few decades.
+In contemporary farming and agriculture, there is a continuing need for professionals with knowledge of administration, crop growth advancement, and technological innovation at the lowest feasible input cost.
+In this course, students learn about the fundamentals of agricultural techniques, the latest technological advancements in the industry, soil texture, water resource management, etc.

 Agricultural Officer